Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Discussion and Limitations

 The main limitation of our work is that our theoretical and numerical results are limited to Gaussian distributions.
 Resorting to diffusion models for sampling Gaussian distributions is not necessary in practice, rather we use Gaussian distributions as a test case family to provide insight on diffusion models.

 A natural extension of this work is to compute error types for more complex distributions (e.g multimodal) such as Gaussian mixtures models (GMM).
-However, generalizing our results for these more complex distributions one faces two main difficulties.
+However, generalizing our results for these more complex distributions one faces three main difficulties.
 First, to the best of our knowledge, we are unable to derive exact solutions to the backward SDE or the flow ODE under GMM assumption, even though the score has a known analytical expression \citep{Zach_Gaussian_miwture_diffusion_models_2024, Zach_explicit_diffusion_Gaussian_mixture, shah_learning_mixture_Gaussians_Neurips_2023}.
 Another key feature of this study is to evaluate exactly the Wasserstein error by using \Cref{eq:W2_Gaussian_commute_diago}, strongly relying on the Gaussian assumption.
 A closed-form of the Wasserstein distance between two GMMs is not known, leading to alternative distance definitions for such models~\citep{delon_desolneux_wasserstein_type_distance_GMM}.
-Hence, to compare the distributions generated in practice with exact solutions of time continuous equations under GMM assumption, as we do for the Gaussian case, one should solve two open theoretical problems.
+Furthermore, there is no guarantee that the processes obtained by discretizing the backward SDE follow a known distribution such as a GMM.
+Hence, to compare the distributions generated in practice with exact solutions of time continuous equations under GMM assumption, as we do for the Gaussian case, one should solve open theoretical problems.